ISO/IEC 9995: ISO/IEC 9995-7

-ISO/IEC 9995-7 specifies several keyboard symbols used to represent functions.
+ISO/IEC 9995-7 specifies several keyboard symbols to be used on function keys more commonly labelled with text such as the Escape, Alt or Insert keys.
 Some of these symbols have been encoded as Unicode code points; the figure shown above in the ISO/IEC 9995-2 section shows several examples.
 The rest have been proposed for encoding, but (as of November 2021) have been postponed pending evidence of use in running text other than by ISO and DIN.
 They are used extensively e. g. in the keyboard standard of the Province of Quebec, Canada.

 ISO/IEC 9995-8

 ISO/IEC 9995-8:2009 defines an assignment identical to E.161 of the 26 letters A–Z to the number keys of a numeric keypad.
 The space character is not assigned.

 ISO/IEC 9995-9

 ISO/IEC 9995-9:2016 defines multi-lingual, multiscript keyboard layouts.

 ISO/IEC 9995-10

 ISO/IEC 9995-10 specifies several symbols to enable the unique identification of characters on keytops which otherwise can easily be misidentified (as em vs. en dashes).
 Also, it specifies a way to present diacritical marks, especially on dead keys.
 There is a publicly available listing of these symbols in a proposal to encode them as Unicode characters (which has been postponed for lack of demonstrated use, as of November 2021).